30th December 2016

-First off, we collected another German girl named Franzi and then visited the township of Kayamundi on the suburb of Stellenbosch.
-It fascinated me almost as much as an ant colony.
-What most would consider horrendous living conditions (tin houses, hand washing clothes etc.) habited by extremely smiley people, all intrigued by the tourists and greeting us all, wandering around singing and having BBQs with their friends.
+First off, we collected a new German girl named Franzi and then visited the township of Kayamundi on the suburb of Stellenbosch.
+The place fascinated me as much as an ant colony: what most would consider inhabitable living conditions (homes made from bits of tin etc.) inhabited by extremely smiley people, all intrigued by the tourists and greeting us all, wandering around singing and having braais with their friends.

 The children loved being in our photos.
 The one on the left from the picture below cracked me on the head with that white thing in his mouth afterwards and ran off laughing.

-My favourite part of this tour was where two little girls who didn’t seem to speak any English belted out “You Raise Me Up” by Westlife out of nowhere.
+My favourite part of the township tour was where two little girls who didn’t seem to speak any English belted out from nowhere, “You Raise Me Up” by Westlife.
 That filled me with joy but I couldn’t be bothered to get a photo of them.

-We then did wine and chocolate pairing, followed by wine and cheese pairing.
+Next on the schedule we had wine and chocolate pairing followed by wine and cheese pairing.
 Wine and cheese pairing was euphoria for me.
-My wine and cheese pairing neighbours didn’t eat the cheese so I got 3 x cheese and just when I thought things couldn’t get any better, we left the establishment to find one of the cheese manufacturers guarding the dairy realm from his watchtower:
+My wine and cheese pairing neighbours didn’t eat the cheese so I got 3 x cheese and just when I thought things couldn’t get any better, we left the establishment to witness one of the cheese manufacturers guarding the dairy realm from his watchtower:

-After eating cheese until my face was slightly numb (mild allergy), we headed to some markets in the nearby town of Franschhoek where my first purchase of biltong since arriving in South Africa took place and let me tell you, it shat all over anything you can get in England.
+After eating cheese until my face was slightly numb, we headed to some markets in the nearby town of Franschhoek where I made my first biltong purchase since arriving in South Africa and let me tell you, it outdid anything you can get in England by a long shot.
 I can only describe the below as a packet of rare-medium steak flakes:

 Then I made friends with two nice men at a food market stall called Migos Grill.
 I couldn’t find a cash machine so one of them left the stall to walk me there and told me all about his chef travels and then on our return, they both cooked me up a delicious chicken wrap and helped me locate some South African beer.
 This isn’t the food I ate but it made for a good photo:

-That night, the Indians once again stayed in a nice hotel while the rest of us stayed in a cool hostel which had a swimming pool outside but sadly the sun was too strong for me to compete with that day so I sat inside until it set whilst everyone else sunbathed.
+That night, we all stayed in Stellenbosch.
+The Indians were once again dropped off at a fancy hotel while the rest of us stayed in a cool hostel which had a swimming pool outside but sadly the sun was too strong for me to compete with that day so I sat inside until it set while everyone else sunbathed.
 Later I had braii number two of my trip which was great and I discovered there was a parrot that repeatedly greeted you with a deafening squark that somewhat resembled “hello”.
-All the hostels seemed to have pets which was pretty cool but unfortunately none of them were reptiles.
+Many of the hostels in South Africa seemed to have pets which was pretty cool but unfortunately none of them were reptiles.

 Here he is, he was having a lovely time: